YuxuanJiang1/DRP/readme.md

 This is the official repository of the paper [DRP: Distilled Reasoning Pruning with Skill-aware Step Decomposition for Efficient Large Reasoning Models](https://arxiv.org/abs/2505.13975).

+News: Our paper has been accepted by ACL 2026 (Findings)!

 - If you find our work helpful and it has been of any assistance to you, we would greatly appreciate it if you could kindly cite it:

 ```